application-security-workshops/.github/profile/README.md

-# Application Security Workshop
+# Application security workshop

 A two day security workshop for developers and architects.

-## Day 1: Application Security Workshop
+## Day 1: Application security workshop

 - 08:30 - 12:00
   - Introduction, goals of the workshop